Brenda Fricker: Career

-One of Fricker's first TV roles was staff nurse Maloney in Coronation Street, debuting on 10 January 1977.
-Brenda's character attended on the birth of Tracy Barlow on 24 January 1977's episode.
-Fricker came to wider public attention in the United Kingdom in another nursing role, as Megan Roach in the BBC One television drama series Casualty.
-Fricker bowed out as Megan in December 1990, after playing the character in 65 episodes, because she believed her character had "started off with a wonderful sense of humour, [but] lost it all and all she ever seemed to do was push a trolley around and offer tea and sympathy".
-In February 1998 she appeared in two episodes, with Megan attending the wedding of her former colleagues Charlie Fairhead and Barbara 'Baz' Samuels.
-In 2007, she returned for a single episode for Red Nose Day.
-The episode was written by Richard Curtis.
-Fricker's final appearance as Megan was in August 2010, when the character took a lethal cocktail of drugs to end her life.
+One of Fricker's first television roles was staff nurse Maloney in Coronation Street.
+She came to wider public attention in the United Kingdom in another nursing role, as Megan Roach in the BBC One drama series Casualty.

-Fricker found international acclaim after she won the Academy Award for Best Supporting Actress in 1990 for her performance as Christy Brown's mother in My Left Foot (1989).
-In her acceptance speech, Brenda thanked Brown "just for being alive" and also dedicated the Oscar to Brown's mother, saying "anybody who gives birth 22 times deserves one of these".
-For her performance, Fricker was also nominated for a Golden Globe Award and she won the Los Angeles Film Critics Association Award for Best Supporting Actress as well.
-She rejoined My Left Foot writer and director Jim Sheridan to make the 1990 film The Field, starring alongside Richard Harris as Maggie McCabe, the wife of Harris' "Bull" McCabe.
-She continued her television work during this period, starring in the Australian-produced short series Brides of Christ (1991) and the miniseries Seekers (1992) alongside Josette Simon, produced by Sarah Lawson.
+Fricker achieved international acclaim after winning the Academy Award for Best Supporting Actress in 1990 for her performance as Christy Brown's mother in My Left Foot (1989).
+In her acceptance speech, Fricker thanked Brown "just for being alive" and dedicated the Oscar to Brown's mother, saying that "anybody who gives birth 22 times deserves one of these".
+For her performance, Fricker was also nominated for a Golden Globe, and she won the Los Angeles Film Critics Association Award for Best Supporting Actress.
+She rejoined My Left Foot writer and director Jim Sheridan for The Field (1990), starring alongside Richard Harris as Maggie McCabe, the wife of Harris's "Bull" McCabe.
+Fricker continued her television work during this period, appearing in the Australian-produced short series Brides of Christ (1991) and the miniseries Seekers (1992), produced by Sarah Lawson and co-starring Josette Simon.